James Ossuary

-The James ossuary was on display at the Royal Ontario Museum from November 15, 2002, to January 5, 2003.

-The James Ossuary is a 1st-century limestone box that was used for containing the bones of the dead.
+The James Ossuary is a limestone box that is claimed to be from the 1st-century that was used for containing the bones of the dead.
 An Aramaic inscription reading "Jacob (James), son of Joseph, brother of Yeshua" in translation is cut into one side of the box.
-The ossuary attracted scholarly attention due to its apparent association with the Christian Holy Family.
+The ossuary attracted scholarly attention due to its possible association with the Christian Holy Family.
 It has been the subject of continuing debate over its authenticity.
+In a trial that lasted from 2004 to 2012, Oded Golan and others were tried for forging the inscription.
+The judge found that the evidence was insufficient to establish their guilt, while making it clear that the verdict did not prove or disprove the authenticity of the inscription.